mentor icon

 The Versatilist — Multi-Domain Fit

 Most careers force you to choose an extreme — you are either entirely isolated with data or entirely exhausted by constant social friction.
-The psychometric data reveals that Occupational Therapists is a rare "Multi-Domain" occupation.
+The psychometric data reveals that Occupational Therapist is a rare "Multi-Domain" occupation.

 It sits at the center of the labor matrix, requiring a unique, balanced capacity to shift between different work styles and environments without burning out.
 If your personal assessment shows high adaptability and traits that span multiple domains, this career provides the exact variety you need to thrive — and few others do.